Interval Scheduling Games with Color-Based Concurrent Jobs: Model

 \subsection{Our Results}

 Our first result, Theorem \ref{thm:mach}, shows that given a strategy profile of the players, the machine scheduling problem can be solved in polynomial time using dynamic programming.

-We then proceed to show in Theorem \ref{th:SOconst} that computing the socially optimal solution for the players can be done in polynomial time if the number of colors is constant, but in Theorem \ref{th:SOhard} that it is NP-hard for an arbitrary number of colors.
+We then proceed to show (Theorem \ref{th:SOconst}), that computing a socially optimal solution for the players can be done in polynomial time if the number of colors is constant, but (Theorem \ref{th:SOhard}) it is weakly NP-hard when the number of colors is part of the input.
+We then present (Theorem \ref{th:SOPP}) a pseudo-polynomial algorithm for this task whose time complexity is $O(ncW)$ for $W=\sum_i w_i$ and integral weights.

-We next analyze Nash equilibria of the interval scheduling game.
+We next analyze Nash equilibria of our game.
 We show in Example \ref{ex:inexis} that in general, even with two players, a (pure) Nash equilibrium need not exist.
-However, for the game-theoretic variant of the classic interval scheduling problem, where every player controls a single job, $c=n$, we prove in Theorem \ref{th:exist} that a (pure) Nash equilibrium always exists and the price of stability is $1$.
+However, for the game-theoretic variant of the classic interval scheduling problem, where every player controls a single job, that is, the class $\G_{single}$, we prove in Theorem \ref{th:exist} that a (pure) Nash equilibrium always exists and the price of stability is $1$.
 For this class of games, we present in Theorem \ref{thm:NE_single_exists} an algorithm for computing an NE.
 Then, Theorem \ref{th:poa} provides a complete and tight analysis of the inefficiency of Nash equilibria.
-For $n\le 5$, we show that the price of anarchy is at most $2$ and for $n \ge 6$, we show that the price of anarchy is at most $(n-1)/2$.
+For $n\le 5$, we show that the price of anarchy is at most $2$, and for $n \ge 6$, we show that the price of anarchy is at most $(n-1)/2$.
 Moreover, these bounds are tight.
-We provide a significantly lower upper bound of $3$ in Theorem \ref{th:w=p} for the restricted setting of the classic interval scheduling problems with processing time equal to the weight.
+We provide a significantly lower upper bound of $3$ in Theorem \ref{th:w=p} for the restricted setting of the classic interval scheduling problems with processing times proportional to the weights.

-For general games, we prove in Theorem \ref{thm:NPHdecide} and Theorem \ref{thm:BRD2hard} that even with only two players, computing the best-response of a player, as well as deciding whether an instance has a Nash equilibrium is NP-hard.
-In Theorem \ref{thm:poapos} we present an upper bound of $c$ for the price of anarchy, and show that even the best NE can have poor quality, by proving that the price of stability is at least $\frac{c}{2}-\epsilon'$ for all $\epsilon'>0$.
+For general games, we prove in Theorem \ref{thm:SNPHdecide} and Theorem \ref{thm:BRD2Shard} that even with only two players, computing a best-response of a player, as well as deciding whether an instance has a Nash equilibrium are both strongly NP-hard.
+In Theorem \ref{thm:poapos} we present an upper bound of $c$ for the price of anarchy, and show that even a best NE can have poor quality, by proving that the price of stability of this class is $2$.

 A second class of interval scheduling games with a guaranteed Nash equilibrium are games with unit processing times.
 For this class, the price of anarchy is significantly lower.
-To be more precise, in Theorem \ref{thm:unitPoA} we provide a tight bound of $\min\{3-2/c, 3- 2/\floor{T}\}$.
+Specifically, in Theorem \ref{thm:unitPoA} we provide a tight bound of $\min\{3-2/c, 3- 2/\floor{T}\}$.

 Lastly, we define a natural extension of the game, in which jobs may be associated with different release times and due dates, and show in Theorem \ref{thm:noNEnonsymm} that even instances with unit processing time might lack equilibria.